ssssota/typed-create-raw-snippet/README.md

 # typed-create-raw-snippet

-Better typing for `create-raw-snippet` function.
+Better typing for `create-raw-snippet` function in svelte.